 - To cap salary inflation and reduce employee outlay.
-Often used by managers as part of performance-, development- and salary reviews, a total rewards communication is effective in giving better value to an employee’s existing compensation package.
+Often used by managers as part of performance, development- and salary reviews, a total rewards communication is effective in giving better value to an employee’s existing compensation package.
 As salary costs become a larger part of an employer’s salary outlay, it is important that modern employers find cheaper alternatives to accurately communicate existing total rewards, benefits and compensation packages to their employees.

 Why is it important to show an employee’s total rewards and compensation package?

-A Total Reward Statement can offer an employee a better understanding of what they earn, which benefits they are entitled to and which pensions and insurances their employer provides them as part of their employment.
+A Total Reward Statement can offer an employee a better understanding of what they earn, what benefits they are entitled to and which pensions and insurances their employer provides them as part of their employment.
 When an employee is only able to see part of this offering, the true value of the employer’s rewards package becomes lost.
 This leads to, what we call, a greater compensation gap.

 What happens when an employee does not understand their total rewards package?

 At Benify, we discovered that as many as 80% of all employees continue to significantly underestimate the value of their employer’s flexible benefits scheme and total reward offering – meaning that fewer employees will take advantage of any benefit, subsidy or insurance policy which may be available to them.
 Incredibly, the average employee will only see 67% of their total compensation.